 Psalms 34.15 instructs to, “Keep your tongue from evil and your lips from speaking guile.”
 Proverbs 15.4, “A wholesome tongue is a tree of life, but perverseness in it breaks the spirit.”
 In Proverbs 18.21, “Death and life are in the power of the tongue, and those who love it will eat its fruit.”

 Negative naming delivers a stunning confusion into the mind and results in a literal loss of consciousness for man.
 Man falls from the enlightened state of specificity into his own brand of mixed and improper naming.
 Eve misnamed the forbidden fruit as ‘good’ (Cain I), and Adam partook of this naming as well, and both ate.
-Their actions followed their naming, even as deceived as they were.
+The descent into flesh became completed even as their actions followed their naming.

 In Matthew 20.32, Jesus asks of the blind men what they want him to do.
 Their reply is, “Lord, that our eyes may be opened.”
-This scripture and there are many others, illustrates that Jesus never shows sympathy, or to sympathize with another’s lesser condition, lest in this example he should become blind himself!
+This scripture and there are many others, illustrates that Jesus never shows sympathy, or to sympathize with another’s lesser condition.
 Jesus always speaks or asks, and it is then he takes action.
-Why do you sympathize with your condition of lack or injury?
-Thoughts matter, but spoken words give life to thought and thus matter even more.
+Why do you sympathize with your condition of lack, or of injury?
+Thoughts matter, but spoken words give life to thought.

 God in the garden with Adam & Eve